-7777 Lewis Avenue Temperance, MI 48182 734-847-0559
+7777 Lewis Ave.
+Temperance, MI 48182 734-847-0559

-Monroe County Community College is an equal opportunity institution and adheres to a policy that no qualified person shall be discriminated against because of race, color, religion, national origin or ancestry, age, gender, marital status, disability, genetic information, sexual orientation, gender identity/expression, height, weight or veteran's status in any program or activity for which it is responsible.
+MCCC is an equal opportunity institution and adheres to a policy that no qualified person shall be discriminated against because of race, color, religion, national origin or ancestry, age, gender, marital status, disability, genetic information, sexual orientation, gender identity/expression, height, weight or veterans status in any program, activity or employment activity for which it is responsible.